fehgab/AXON-UPS/README.md

 - In case the shut-down process has been started either intentionally or via power outage, the swithch on/off can be activated only after the ongoing shut-down process successfully finished.

 - Display/monitor status:

     - LED,
     - software,
     - configurable.

 - USB communication channel with serial protocol:

-    -communicates with the host computer,
+    - communicates with the host computer,
     - configurability,
     - alert/watch-dog function,
     - log transfer,